smartdevicelink/sdl_evolution/proposals/NNNN-OnAppInterfaceUnregistered.md

 ## Motivation
 **Required for FORD**
+**Required additional clarification from FORD.**
 SDL must count the number of malformed messages in case SDL can define the session.
 SDL must unregister app in case this app sends malformed messages more than allowed.
 SDL must close the whole connection in case SDL cannot define the session with malformed messages.
 SDL must terminate the whole connection with app in case this app sends the very first malformed message.